infiniflow/infinity/docs/references/pysdk_api_reference.md

 Table.insert(data)
 ```

-Inserts records (rows) of data into the current table.
+Inserts rows (rows) of data into the current table.

 ### Parameters

 **data** : `json`, *Required*
 Data to insert.
-Infinity supports inserting multiple rows to a table at one time in the form of `json` (one record) or `json` list (multiple records), with each key-value pair corresponding to a column name and table cell value.
+Infinity supports inserting multiple rows to a table at one time in the form of `json` (one record) or `json` list (multiple rows), with each key-value pair corresponding to a column name and table cell value.

 :::tip NOTE
 Batch row limit: 8,192.
 You are allowed to insert a maximum of 8,192 rows at once.
 :::

 :::note
-When inserting incomplete records of data, ensure that all uninserted columns have default values when calling `create_table`.
+When inserting incomplete rows of data, ensure that all uninserted columns have default values when calling `create_table`.
 Otherwise, an error will occur.
 For information about setting default column values, see `create_table`.
 :::